Service Disabled Veteran-Owned and Veteran-Owned Small Business (VOSB and SDVOSB) Contracting

 Contracting Opportunities for VOSBs and SDVOSBs

-To be eligible for the SDVOSBC, the following criteria must be met:
+Basic Eligibility: To be eligible for set-asides as an SDVOSB, the following criteria must be met:

 - The Service Disabled Veteran (SDV) must have a service-connected disability as determined by the VA or Department of Defense (DoD)

-- The SDVOSBC must be small under the North American Industry Classification System (NAICS) code assigned to the procurement
+- The SDVOSB must be small under the North American Industry Classification System (NAICS) code assigned to the procurement

 The SDVOSBC program is self-certifying, meaning that no verification process is currently required.
+It will be necessary to indicate the status of the business as “Service Disabled Veteran Owned Small Business” in the section of the federal System for Award Management (SAM) applicable to socio-economic categories.
 Individual Contracting Officers may require documentation of eligibility before awarding set-aside or sole source contracts under the program and awards may be subject to protest if the eligibility of the successful bidder is in question.
+Documentation may include a copy of DD214 and evidence for Department of Veterans Affairs award of service-connected disability (0% to 100%).
 Significant penalties, including prison sentences, have been imposed on some contractors found to have fraudulently claimed SDVOSB status.
-Read more on fraud.

 The Applicant bears the burden of proof of adequately establishing its claimed status.